justin-napolitano/giving-up/index.md

 author = "Justin Napolitano"
 tags = ["life"]
 images = ["images/feature-image.png"]
+categories = ['Personal','Reflection']
 date = "2024-07-09"
 +++

 # Giving Up

 There are a lot of things that I do not want to do.
 I do them still.
 I do not entirely know why.
-I wan to give them up.
+I want to give them up.

 ## Food